Home / Blog / Lazy Hydration and Server Components in Nuxt – Vue.js 3 Performance

 Before we end, let’s talk a little bit about the impact of lazy hydration on performance metrics.
 Even if we intuitively know that something improves performance, we won’t be able to prove it without measuring the results!

 Because eager hydration blocks the main thread, it can increase the delay between user action and application response (nothing will happen before hydration finishes).
-This impacts the First Input Delay core web vital (which will soon be replaced with Interaction to Next Paint).
+This impacts the First Input Delay core web vital (which has been replaced with Interaction to Next Paint).

 In addition, the process of hydration itself will prolong the time needed for your app to become interactive, which is described by the Time to Interactive metric.
 Both metrics should visibly improve if you properly leverage lazy hydration techniques in your application.